-If your app was subscribed to another attribution provider in the past, which was used to track Twitter installs, then you will get the following error below when configuring Twitter on AppsFlyer's dashboard:
+If your app was subscribed to another attribution provider in the past, which was used to track Twitter installs, the following errors below when configuring Twitter on AppsFlyer's dashboard:

-If the account selection does not save, this may be because the Twitter account in question used to be associated with a different provider at Twitter's end.
+If the account selection does not save, this may be because the Twitter account in question was previously associated with a different provider at Twitter's end.
 To resolve this:

 - Contact Twitter to remove the other provider from your end